apache/tvm-rfcs/rfcs/0055-slow-tests.md

 achieve.

 Other efforts involve looking into tests themselves to determine why they are slow.
 Often TVM's tests are running much more work than they actually intend to test (such as using entire off-the-shelf networks to test a few operators) in more of an integration test than a unit test.
-Replacing these types of test with a framework that makes it easier to test TVM passes and functionality in smaller chunks is related but orthogonal to this work.
-It still changes coverage, though in a more measured and deliberate way, but with the drawback of requiring significantly higher resources (though it is on our roadmap in the near future).
+Replacing these types of test with a framework that makes it easier to test TVM passes and functionality in smaller chunks is related but orthogonal to this work, requiring significantly higher resources due to the need to implement testing infrastructure for passes and inspect the relevant tests (though it is on our roadmap in the near future).
 Over time as slow tests are manually debugged, `@slow` decorators could be removed.

 # Prior art